Northern Lights also known as the Aurora Borealis

 Norway is a phenomenal location to go to if you want to experience the Auroras.
 Thanks to the Polar Night parts of Norway don’t experience true daylight between November and February, getting at best a twilight glow every day before true night returns.
 This leaves you with nearly 24 hours a day to catch a glimpse of the Lights.The fairly long periods of darkness in November and December make our Lofoten expeditions an ideal opportunity to admire the Northern Lights.
 Furthermore, the Northern Lights can only be seen when there is little light disturbance, something that is guaranteed in Lofoten.

 Northern Lights (Aurora Borealis) in Lofoten © Jan Belgers-oceanwide Expeditions

 The Northern Lights in Greenland

 In Greenland legends hold that when you see the Northern Lights it means that the dead are playing football with the skull of a walrus.
 Like Norway, the best months to visit Greenland for the Aurora is from the September through April.
 During the summer months Greenland experiences Midnight Sun, the season when the sun never truly sets.

 Northern Lights trips

-Oceanwide Expeditions is happy to provide a number of differently-themed cruises that will take you to visit, hike, and even camp under the wonder of the Northern Lights.
+Oceanwide Expeditions is happy to provide a number of differently-themed cruises that will take you to experience the wonder of the Northern Lights.